garsontrier/spelling-correction/README.md

 This is a mini project completed in March 2020 for Introduction to Information Retrieval Course in Bogazici University.

-Damerau-Levenshtein edit distance was used and results are reported for with and without add-1 smoothing(Laplace smoothing with &#945;=1)
+Damerau-Levenshtein edit distance was used and results are reported with and without add-1 smoothing (Laplace smoothing with &#945;=1)

+Confusion matrix for each

-Corpus is taken from [Peter Norvig’s web site](http://norvig.com/big.txt)
+Corpus is taken from [Peter Norvig’s website](http://norvig.com/big.txt)

 Author: Mansur Yeşilbursa